ZackarySantana/Attach-Personal/README.md

 ### Customization

 Most of the customization will happen in [config.ts](./src/config.ts).
 This has the list of easily customizable things (all colors and gradients).
-I've made some themes at [color_schemes.ts](./src/color_schemes.ts).
+I've made some themes at [color_themes.ts](./src/color_themes.ts).
 By default, the theme is randomly chosen each time the user accesses the website.
 You can change this functionality in the config!

-If you would like to not randomize color schemes, edit the config.ts to directly export the scheme you want (copy and paste from the color_schemes.ts or create your own in config.ts).
-As well, change [tailwind.config.js](./tailwind.config.js) to \_not\* include the line with `"./src/color_schemes.ts",` so tailwind doesn't compile useless themes
+If you would like to not randomize color themes, edit the config.ts to directly export the theme you want (copy and paste from the color_themes.ts or create your own in config.ts).
+As well, change [tailwind.config.js](./tailwind.config.js) to \_not\* include the line with `"./src/color_themes.ts",` so tailwind doesn't compile useless themes

-You can also force a theme (if using the random option) by adding a search parameter (e.g. [https://attach.fly.dev/?scheme=dracula](https://attach.fly.dev/?scheme=dracula))
+You can also force a theme (if using the random option) by adding a search parameter (e.g. [https://attach.fly.dev/?theme=dracula](https://attach.fly.dev/?theme=dracula))

+There's an additional, funky option you can add for themes that don't _fit_ the status quote (e.g. [https://attach.fly.dev/?funky=true](https://attach.fly.dev/?funky=true))

 ### `npm dev` or `npm start`